operaton/documentation/docs/documentation/user-guide/operaton-bpm-run.md

 You can disable the *deployment* of the example application itself by enabling any combination of the other modules with the `--webapps` and `--rest` properties of the start script.
 That way, the example application will not be launched and its resources will not be present on the classpath of Operaton Run.

-You can also disable the *launch* of the example application by setting the application property `camunda.bpm.run.example.enabled` to `false` or removing it from the application properties.
+You can also disable the *launch* of the example application by setting the application property `operaton.bpm.run.example.enabled` to `false` or removing it from the application properties.
 That way, the example application and its resources will be present on the classpath of Operaton Run.
 However, the example application will not be started.